Korean SAT Exam 2026: CSAT Overview, Syllabus & Difficulty

 Overview of Korean CSAT (Suneung) and Its Importance

-The Korean CSAT is a highly competitive exam taken by high school seniors and other candidates aspiring for university admission.
-This test is vital in determining university placements, scholarships, and career opportunities.
+The Korean CSAT is a highly competitive full-day exam taken annually by high school seniors and other candidates aspiring for university admission.
+Due to South Korea’s strong focus on academic excellence, the test score is vital: it determines university placements, South Korea scholarship eligibility, and future career opportunities, significantly impacting a student’s entire future trajectory.

 While both the CSAT and SAT are university entrance exams, they differ in format, structure, and difficulty.
 Refer to the following table to understand them better.